29 Pieces

 29 Pieces was founded by Karen Blessen and Dr. Barbara Miller as a non-profit organization in 2005, and developed a number of major outreach programs.

-3. INTERFAITH WORKSHOPS: Methodology for using our Artists Making a Kinder World lessons, but adapted for Interfaith groups
+3. INTERFAITH WORKSHOPS: Adaptation of our Artists Making a Kinder World lessons for Interfaith audiences.

-4. PUBLIC SCULPTURE: Methodology for creating student and professional collectives for creation of public sculpture projects.
+4. PUBLIC SCULPTURE: Methodology for creating student and professional collectives for creation of public sculpture projects, such as the Piece 24 Project.

 Mission